Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Translates with no transverse intersections

 This finishes the analysis of Configuration 0.

 .1in

-{\bf {Configuration 1 $-$}} Suppose that $\alpha$ is a corner of a wall $H$ and $\alpha$ is in the boundary of a lozenge $D_1$, part of two adjacent lozenges $D_1, D_2$ and so that either $\wls(\alpha)$ or $\wlu(\alpha)$ intersects the interior of $D_1$ and $D_2$.
-Let $P$ be the quadrant at $\alpha$ which contains half leaves of two distinct stable leaves which are in the boundary of $D_1 \cup D_2$.
-Then $H$ cannot enter the quadrant $P$. .1in
+{\bf {Configuration 1 $-$}} Suppose that $\alpha$ is a corner of a wall $W$ and $\alpha$ is in the boundary of a lozenge $D_1$, part of two adjacent lozenges $D_1, D_2$ and so that either $\wls(\alpha)$ or $\wlu(\alpha)$ intersects the interior of $D_1$ and $D_2$.
+Let $Q$ be the quadrant at $\alpha$ which contains half leaves of two distinct stable or unstable leaves which are in the boundary of $D_1 \cup D_2$.
+Then $W$ cannot enter the quadrant $P$. .1in

-We refer to Figure \ref{figure10}, b.
-Let $\HH$ be the bi-infinite block associated with $H$.
-We assume by contradiction this is not true and let $W$ be the element of $\HH$ with a corner in $\alpha$ and contained in the quadrant $P$.
-Without loss of generality assume that $\wls(\alpha)$ intersects the interiors of $D_1, D_2$.
+We refer to Figure \ref{figure10} (b).
+Let $\cC$ be the bi-infinite block associated with $W$.
+We assume by way of contradiction this is not true and let $P$ be the element of $\cC$ with a corner in $\alpha$ and contained in the quadrant $Q$.
+Suppose first that $P$ is a lozenge.
+In this case without loss of generality we can assume assume that $\wls(\alpha)$ intersects the interiors of $D_1, D_2$.
 Let $Z$ be the stable leaf which contains a half leaf in boundary of $D_1$ and $Z$ intersecting $\wlu(\alpha)$.
 Let $T$ be the stable leaf which is entirely contained in $\partial(D_1 \cup D_2)$.
-Suppose first that $W$ is a lozenge.
-Two of the sides of $W$ are half leaves in $\wls(\alpha)$ and $\wlu(\alpha)$.
+Two of the sides of $P$ are half leaves in $\wls(\alpha)$ and $\wlu(\alpha)$.
 The other two sides are in leaves $T_0$ that make a perfect fit with $\wlu(\alpha)$ and $T_1$ which makes a perfect fit with $\wls(\alpha)$.
 The leaf $Z$ separates $T_0$ from $T_1$, so $T_0, T_1$ could not intersect, contradicting the lozenge possibility.